 SANTA BARBARA, Calif.
 (October 16th, 2017)–A broad coalition of businesses, community leaders and conservationists hailed the introduction today of a bill to protect forest, grass lands, and wild rivers across California’s Central Coast.

 The Central Coast Heritage Protection Act is the first land conservation measure introduced by Representative Salud Carbajal (D-CA) and Senator Kamala Harris (D-CA).
 It is the product of years of discussion and negotiation involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.
 Former Rep. Lois Capps (D-CA) and former Senator Barbara Boxer (D-CA) previously sponsored a similar legislation.

-Protecting local public lands enhances quality of life for residents and attract visitors to the area.
+Protected public lands enhance the quality of life for residents and attract visitors to the area.
 The Central Coast is a top tourist destination, home to world class restaurants and wineries, and iconic scenery, all of which yield clear benefits for the region's economy.